 This will open your default email client.
 If you are using a different client, please send the email to info@earlychildhoodfoundation.org, and use "Letter of Inquiry" as your subject line.

-Previous Recipients
+Grant Recipients

 About Us

-Frank and Theresa Caplan were pioneers in the development of creative, imaginative, educational toys for young children.
 In the early thirties, Frank Caplan was a youth worker and one of the first male nursery school teachers in the United States.
-In 1949, he co-founded Creative Playthings, a company that designed and manufactured toys to enhance the imagination and learning of young children.

 By the 1950’s, Creative Playthings was one of the most important manufacturers and suppliers of early childhood educational toys and equipment.
 They collaborated with internationally known artists, such as Nino Vitali, to design toys, as well Milton Hebald, Isamu Noguchi, Robert Winston and architects like Louis Kahn to design outdoor playscapes and sculptures.